-If you can’t get hold of a spare SIM card and you need to know whether you’re locked or not, there’s a website that can help.
-IMEI.info can access a public database of IMEI codes which tracks which phones in the world are carrier locked or not.
+If you can’t get hold of a spare SIM card and you need to know whether you’re locked or not, there are websites that can help.
+They track which phones in the world are carrier locked or not.

 If you have a SIM card installed, and only if, you can see the IMEI code by dialing *#06#.
 You can also get the IMEI code via the Settings app by navigating to General > About and scrolling down.